osqp/osqp/docs/installation/sources.rst

    cmake -G "Visual Studio 14 2015" ..

-The compilation will generate in the :code:`build/out/` directory the demo :code:`osqp_demo_direct` and the unittests :code:`osqp_tester_direct` executables.
+The compilation will generate the demo :code:`osqp_demo_direct` and the unittests :code:`osqp_tester_direct` executables.
+In the case of :code:`Unix` or :code:`MinGW` :code:`Makefiles` option they are located in the :code:`build/out/` directory.
 Run them to check that the compilation was correct.

-The compilation also generates in the :code:`build/out/` folder a static library :code:`libosqpdirstatic.a` and a shared library :code:`libosqpdir.ext` where :code:`ext` is platform-dependent.
-See :ref:`c_cpp_interface` for details how to use them.
+Once the sources are built, the generated static :code:`build/out/libosqpdirstatic.a` and shared :code:`build/out/libosqpdir.ext` libraries can be used to interface any C/C++ software to OSQP.
+Simply compile with the linker option with :code:`-L(PATH_TO_OSQP)/build/out` and :code:`-losqpdir` or :code:`-losqpdirstatic`.
+Note that the :code:`osqp_demo_direct` example already performs the required linking using the CMake directives.
+See the file :code:`CMakeLists.txt` in the root folder for more details.